The Kent Website since 1999

 Just two hours from Calais, Bruges is one of the most beautiful and culturally important cities in Northern Europe, museums (attracting more than a million visits a year), restaurants, some great hotels, and an impressive canal network are just a few of the attractions that keep tourists returning year after year.

-There's a lot of great deals around (at the time of writing), the pick of the bunch from our perspective is the P&O car plus five adults for £24, including six free bottles of win and a 2 for 1 meal deal.
+There are a lot of great deals around (at the time of writing), the pick of the bunch from our perspective is the P&O car plus five adults for £24, including six free bottles of win and a 2 for 1 meal deal.
 If you know of something better let us know.
 The key issues in obtaining the best possible price is to shop around and do a little research.
 If you can plan your trip in advance you might also be able to benefit from special offers.
 The converse is also true, if you do no research and book on the day of travel you are likely to be paying a premium price.

 A tour of the Sea Life facility will take you from two to three hours and is likely to hold the interest of naturalists of all ages.
 The primary role of the centre is to promote understanding of the sea, the creatures that live in and its sustained use.